dbos-inc/dbos-docs/docs/typescript/programming-guide.md

   }
 }

-// Create an HTTP endpoint using Express.js export const app = express();
+// Create an HTTP server using Express.js export const app = express();
 app.use(express.json());